Topics » In The Kitchen » Life Without Coffee (Or Less of It) – 3 Tips to Lower Caffeine Intake

 1. Explore Coffee Alternatives

-Caffeine-free coffee alternatives containing roasted barley, rye, and chicory root are popular substitutes for many former coffee enthusiasts.
-These alternatives are favored for their robust, coffee-like flavors, and some provide health benefits.
-For example, chicory root is naturally sweet and a great source of inulin, a soluble fiber that can help prevent diabetes, regulate digestion, and help maintain beneficial gut bacteria.
-Note, however, that too much inulin—as with too much fiber of any kind—can also lead to bloating, gas, and upset digestion, so watch your intake and listen to your body.
+Popular caffeine-free coffee alternatives contain roasted barley, rye, and chicory root.
+These alternatives are favored for their robust coffee-like flavors and health benefits.
+Chicory root, for example, is naturally sweet and a great source of inulin, a soluble fiber that can help prevent diabetes, regulate digestion, and maintain beneficial gut bacteria.
+Note, however, that too much inulin—as with too much of any fiber—can also lead to bloating, gas, and upset digestion, so watch your intake and listen to your body.
 Also, remember that barley and rye contain gluten and may not suit those with gluten sensitivity.
-However, many people enjoy these coffee alternatives; they are caffeine-free and may be just what’s needed to kick the habit.
-They are sold under several brands, including Dandy Blend, Teeccino, Cafix, Cafix, and others.
-Always read the ingredients lists of any product you purchase before deciding it’s right for you.

 2. Take it a Cup at a Time